 5.3 Is the completion of this standard contingent upon the completion of another standard?
 No

-5.4 Purpose: The standard provides for ultra-low complexity, ultra-low cost, ultra-low power consumption, and wireless connectivity among inexpensive devices, with ultra wideband PHYs providing precision ranging capability that is accurate to much better than one meter, especially targeting the communications requirements of what is now commonly referred to as the Internet of Things.
+5.4 Purpose: The standard provides for low complexity, low cost, low power consumption, and wireless connectivity among inexpensive devices, with ultra wideband PHYs providing precision ranging capability that is accurate to much better than one meter, especially targeting the communications requirements of what is now commonly referred to as the Internet of Things.
 Multiple PHYs are defined to support multiple bands.

 Change to Purpose: [none]